onerobotics/KUnit/README.md

 Look at the `src/test_kunit.kl` and `src/test_strlib.kl` files for real-world examples.
-(Note: the test_kunit.kl file is a bit hack-ish, but testing KUnit with KUNIT? so meta...)
+(Note: the test_kunit.kl file is a bit hack-ish, but testing KUnit with KUnit? so meta...)

 Here's a simple example of testing a routine that adds two INTEGERs
 together: